 - Lunchtime should be a pleasant time in which students are permitted to visit informally with their friends.
 However, disruptive conduct will not be permitted.
 For example: loud talking, pounding on tables, parties, etc. would be considered disruptive conduct. - Students may choose their seats in the lunchroom.
-If there are problems, lunchroom supervisors may assign students to regular seats for limited periods of time at their discretion. - Students are expected to take their proper place in the lunch line and not to "cut" the line. - Students are expected to walk through the corridors.
+If there are problems, lunchroom supervisors may assign students to regular seats for limited periods of time at their discretion. - Students are expected to take their proper place in the lunch line and not to "cut" the line - Students are expected to walk through the corridors.
 This means running to lunch will not be tolerated. - When students have finished eating they should pick up any debris from the table, chair, and floor.
 Students with bag lunches are expected to put all lunch bags and debris in the waste containers. - 6.
 Students are expected to be seated while eating lunch in the cafeteria. - 7.
 Throwing of any objects while in the cafeteria will be referred to the Dean. - 8.
 Items such as empty milk cartons and ice cream wrappers must not be brought from the lunchroom into the halls or classrooms after lunch.
-Food is to be eaten in the cafeteria only during the appropriate lunchtime. - Students who demonstrate an inability to cooperate with the established cafeteria guidelines will be denied use to the cafeteria. - 10.
-Students must sit at the tables in or around the cafeteria, not on the floor. - 11.
+Food is to be eaten in the cafeteria only during the appropriate lunchtime. - 9.
+Students who demonstrate an inability to cooperate with the established cafeteria guidelines will be denied use to the cafeteria. - Students must sit at the tables in or around the cafeteria, or on the deck (weather permitting, not on the floor or in the hallways outside of the cafeteria. - 11.
+Vending machines are not available during lunch periods. - Students are required to leave their IDs with security personnel if they need to use the restroom during lunch periods.

 Students are not permitted to order and have food delivered from outside establishments.